Donate Now!

 • Medical Reviewers complete final review

-Note that approval is granted for one year from the notification date of the approval letter and is valid for the target audience, objectives and content outlined in the application.
+Note that accreditation/certification for Section 1 group learning and Mainpro+ certified activities is granted for one year, and Section 3 assessment/simulation and Mainpro+ certified assessment activities is granted for three years from the notification date of the approval letter and is valid for the target audience, objectives and content outlined in the application.
 The educational activity can be repeated within the year, under this approval, provided that there have not been significant changes to target audience, objectives or content.
 If significant changes have been made, the application will be subject to partial or full review, per the determination of the CEPD Office.
 Notification must be given to the CEPD Office no less than 30 days prior to the added date.

-• The applicant must submit any revisions (regarding the application, presentation or marketing) to the CEPD office, in order to complete processing and approval of the application
+• The planning committee must submit any revisions (regarding the application, presentation or marketing) to the CEPD office, in order to complete processing and accreditation of the activity

-• Approval statement(s) that must be included on all marketing material
+• Accreditation/Certification statement(s) that must be included on all marketing material

 • Link to the Program Development Toolbox

-• Applicants are reminded that post event material (attendance records, evaluation summaries, certificates of attendance), must be stored by the Scientific Planning Committee for a minimum of five years, in case of credit validation or audit.
+• Planning committees are reminded that post event material (attendance records, evaluation summaries, certificates of attendance), must be stored by the Scientific Planning Committee for a minimum of five years, in case of credit validation or audit.

 Program Development Toolbox

-Please view our Program Development Toolbox to obtain all pertinent documentation and resources to assist with the development of your application and program.
+Please view our Program Development Toolbox to obtain all pertinent documentation and resources to assist with the development of your activity and application.

 Planning Committees will ensure the following: